• Courses

 Finally, let’s go to Variables > New > Lookup table and enter the following settings:

 Here we are using the Debug Mode variable as input.
 If the GTM preview mode is enabled, this variable will return true.
 Therefore, the lookup table variable will return the word “developer”.
-If GTM Preview mode is not used, the Debug Mode variable will return false.
+The Debug Mode variable will return false if GTM Preview mode is not used.
 Therefore, we will return undefined.
 That’s why we created the Undefined variable.

 This is not the same as just entering “undefined” in the field.
 In JavaScript, “undefined” surrounded by quotation marks is a string (text).
 But undefined means no value.
 If you enter the word undefined in the Lookup table, that is a string.